 - Topicals.
 The vet will apply these on dogs to treat things like worms and nasal mites.

 - Bronchodilators.
 This opens airways that will allow air to penetrate deeper into your dog’s lungs.
 It helps with a viral infection, breathing problems, or a collapsing trachea.
 The vet may prescribe a tablet, capsule, or liquid form.

 - Epinephrine injection.
-If your dog is suffering from anaphylaxis or a severe asthma attack, they may need this shot.
+If your dog is suffering from a life threatening instance of anaphylaxis or a severe asthma attack, they may need this shot.

 - Oxygen therapy.
 This instantly supplies your pup with oxygen in an emergency situation.

 - Weight loss.
 If your dog is suffering with obesity, the vet may suggest weight loss or a new diet.
 Weight loss can also help a dog with a collapsing trachea.